East Asia-related Job Market Data Report (2020-2021)

-This page compiles information and visualizations on academic-oriented job postings related to East Asia and Japan for the 2020-2021 season (from June to June).
+This page compiles information and visualizations on academic-oriented job postings related to East Asia for the 2020-2021 season (from June to June).

 For more information on how and why I began this project, please see my first visualization page for the 2019-2020 academic job cycle.
 For the sake of convenience and to address changes in my methods since last year, below I will reproduce my explanations on data collection from last year’s cycle, with new elements added in bold and/or marked with a star ★.

 To jump directly to the visualizations, click here.

 I hope that the information provided on this page will facilitate further dialogue on current and future developments in the field of East Asian Studies and can be used by departments and individuals to advocate for this area of study at their institutions.

 The data gathered for this exploration originated from several sites (★ newly incorporated this job cycle):

 This data should NOT be considered 100% comprehensive (see caveats below), merely reflective of information provided on some of the most commonly-used job search portals for academic postings related to East Asia.